docwhat/go-git-info/README.md

 A fast, pure go tool to get information from git; useful (for example) for creating prompts.

+## Why?

+You need your shell prompt to be quick.
+Gathering information about the current git repository can be slow using the normal `git` command.

+`git-info` replaces the `git` command for gathering prompt information.

+`git-info` is also cross platform so that you can use it on all platforms you use your shell prompt on.

 ## Similar projects

 -   [romkatv](https://github.com/romkatv)'s